EliasHaaralahti/vulnerable-web-application/README.md

 # Vulnerable-web-application
 ## Course project for Cyber Security Base with F-Secure by University of Helsinki

-- This application will have at least five vulnerabilities from the [OWASP top ten vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-Top_10).
+- This application will have at least five vulnerabilities from the [OWASP top ten vulnerabilities list](https://www.owasp.org/index.php/Top_10_2013-Top_10).
 Each vulnerability will have instructions for identifying and fixing them.

 ## Vulnerability 1
 ### How this vulnerability can be identified?